KFWB: The Warner Bros. years

 KFWB first signed on the air March 3, 1925, initially on the frequency of 950 kHz.
 The station was started by Sam Warner, a co-founder of Warner Bros.
-The station launched the careers of such stars as Ronald Reagan, Alan Ladd and Bing Crosby during the "Golden Age of Radio."
+KFWB launched the careers of such stars as Ronald Reagan, Alan Ladd and Bing Crosby during the "Golden Age of Radio".
 The station was the first to broadcast the annual Rose Parade in Pasadena.

 Although theorists believed the call letters stood for its original owner (examples such as "Keep Filming Warner Brothers" and "Four Warner Brothers"), the call sign was sequentially issued by the Department of Commerce, predecessor to the FCC.
 The station received its call sign just after KFWA in Ogden, Utah, and before KFWC in San Bernardino, both granted in February 1925.
 Nevertheless, Warner Bros.
 Cartoons regularly used KFWB as a running gag in its productions.

 On February 8, 1937, KFWB opened a new facility on the south end of the Warner Bros. lot.
-It included six large studios, one of which was a 500-seat theater, and a "multi-manual pipe organ, built especially for broadcasting."
+It included six large studios, one of which was a 500-seat theater, and a "multi-manual pipe organ, built especially for broadcasting".

-Bedtime for Sniffles, a 1940 Merrie Melodies cartoon produced by Warner Bros. and directed by Chuck Jones, has Sniffles the mouse trying to stay awake for Santa Claus, and a radio announcer signs off for the night identifying the station as KFWB.
-Another cartoon of the same year, The Timid Toreador, co-directed by Bob Clampett, shows an announcer broadcasting on this station, although the action takes place in Mexico.
-The 1934 Looney Tunes short Buddy's Bearcats directed by Jack King also contains an announcer broadcasting the station where KFWB was written on a wooden sign and was narrated by a parody of Joe E. Brown.
-The 1933 Merrie Melodies cartoon for I've Got To Sing A Torch Song released in conjunction with Gold Diggers of 1933 has KFWB written on the microphones in the scenes of the torch singers.
-KFWB was also written on one of the microphones at the end of 1953's Catty Cornered.

 In 1932, a KFWB personality, Al Jarvis, began playing recorded music, a rarity on radio at the time, where music was usually performed live.
-He called his show "The World's Largest Make Believe Ballroom."
-In 1946, KFWB brought in two disc jockeys from New York City: Maurice Hart of WNEW, whose morning drive time show Start the Day Right was described as "Words and Music Straight from the Hart," and Martin Block, who shortened Jarvis's title to "The Make-Believe Ballroom."
-In those days, the DJs selected their own music, from either KFWB's extensive record library or new songs brought to them by "song pluggers."
+He called his show "The World's Largest Make Believe Ballroom".
+In 1946, KFWB brought in two disc jockeys from New York City: Maurice Hart of WNEW, whose morning drive time show Start the Day Right was described as "Words and Music Straight from the Hart", and Martin Block, who shortened Jarvis's title to "The Make-Believe Ballroom".
+In those days, the DJs selected their own music, from either KFWB's extensive record library or new songs brought to them by "song pluggers".
 Old and new, vocal and instrumental, were mixed together to the disc jockey's choice.

+In Warner Brothers cartoons

+The 1933 Merrie Melodies cartoon I've Got To Sing A Torch Song, released in conjunction with Gold Diggers of 1933, has KFWB written on the microphones in the scenes with the torch song singers.
+The 1934 Looney Tunes short Buddy's Bearcats directed by Jack King has an announcer broadcasting with KFWB written on a wooden sign.

+Bedtime for Sniffles, a 1940 Merrie Melodies cartoon directed by Chuck Jones, has Sniffles the mouse trying to stay awake for Santa Claus, and a radio announcer signs off for the night identifying the station as KFWB.
+Another cartoon of the same year, The Timid Toreador, directed by Bob Clampett and Norman McCabe, shows an announcer broadcasting over this station, although the action takes place in Mexico.

+KFWB was also written on one of the microphones at the end of 1953's Catty Cornered.

+Warner Bros. sells the station

 In 1950, KFWB was sold to its longtime general manager Harry Maizlish.
 It soon moved its studios off the Warner Bros. lot to join Maizlish's FM station, KFMV (now KTWV), on Hollywood Boulevard.